elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - InfluxDB helm chart upgraded to `4.8.11`.
 - `kube-prometheus-stack` updated to version `12.8.0`.
 - Bump prometheus to `2.23.0`.
+- Added example config for Kibana group mapping from an OIDC provider

 ### Fixed